top of page

 bio_jessica_knox_edited.jpg

-Jess received her BSc and MSc from MacMaster University.
+Jess received her BSc and MSc from MacMaster University and defended her PhD in Peter's lab in December of 2023.
 Jess has been a prolific Roy Lab contributor; at last count, she is a co-author on 13 manuscripts, 10 of which have been published in journals such as Nature, eLife (2X), Nature Communications (2X), and Scientific Reports.
 Jess is also a named co-inventor on one of our US Patent applications.
 Jess has focused on pioneering the culture of nematode parasites and has exploited these cultures to better understand the mechanism of action of a novel nematicide that she discovered.

 Levon_edited.jpg